tanis2116/Board_Game_Analysis/README.md

 Jupyter Notebooks
 Matplotlib

-AI (ChatGPT) was consulted for explanations on why certain parts of code worked and to troubleshoot errors.
+AI (ChatGPT) was consulted for explanations on why certain parts of code worked, troubleshoot errors and providing data labels within some graphs.